 Mistake 5: Employee Misclassification

-State and federal regulations and mandates make it essential that an HR department has all of its i’s dotted and t’s crossed.
-The three main areas of concern are employee classification, staying abreast of laws and regulation and maintaining the proper documentation.
+State and federal regulations and mandates make it essential that an HR department has all of its I’s dotted and T’s crossed.
+The three main areas of concern are employee classification, staying abreast of laws and regulations, and maintaining the proper documentation.
 While legal issues with an employee are serious, facing governmental sanctions and fines can be devastating to a business.

 A tax loophole that the Internal Revenue Service (IRS) is closely watching is the classification of employees as contractors.
 Initially, only small businesses were coming under scrutiny.
 However, an inadequate HR department at a larger organization could make a similar mistake.
 Although the IRS’s guidelines are complex for distinguishing between contractors and employees, it is essential for the company to understand these details.

 Staying up-to-date with government policies is critical for a well-maintained HR department.
 A system should be in place to keep the company’s strategies current with the ever-changing employment environment.
 A regular internal HR audit can be used as a tool to help ensure that everything is current and complete.
 Working with an HR Services company is the easiest way for small businesses to stay in compliance.